Identifiable Equivariant Networks are Layerwise Equivariant: Examples

 It is interesting to discuss in more detail the above-mentioned case when $K_i \subseteq (\mathbb{R}^{\times})^{d_i} \rtimes S_{d_i} $ consists of monomial matrices.
 In this case, intuitively, submodels of an MLPs correspond to parameters where some neurons are \emph{inactive} -- meaning that they do not participate in the forward pass -- or \emph{redundant} -- meaning that they replicate other neurons in the same layer, up to an allowed rescaling.
 Formally, the matrix $A_i$ has, in every row, at most a single non-vanishing entry coming from an allowed scalar.
 Vanishing rows correspond to inactive neurons in $V_i$, while two rows with non-vanishing entries at the same index correspond to redundant ones.
 When a neuron is inactive, the corresponding column of $W_{i+1}$ and row of $W_i$ vanish, while for a pair of redundant neurons, the corresponding rows of $W_i$ are proportional.

 \paragraph{Identifiability.} With the above setting, the core question is whether parameters of MLPs are weakly identifiable (Definition \ref{def:weak_ident}), since this is the assumption of our main result (Theorem \ref{thm:mainthm}).
-For arbitrary activation functions, this is a major open problem in the theory of deep learning: \begin{conjecture} With mild assumptions on the activation function $\sigma$, for every parameter $\theta \in \Theta$ of an MLP, there exists a parameter $\theta' \in \Theta$ such that $f(\bullet; \theta) = f(\bullet; \theta')$, and $\theta'$ is weakly identifiable. \end{conjecture} \begin{remark} The reason we need to consider $\theta'$ in Conjecture \ref{conj:main} is the following.
+For arbitrary activation functions, this is a major open problem in the theory of deep learning: \begin{conjecture} For a broad class of activation functions $\sigma$, every function realized by an MLP with activation $\sigma$ admits a weakly identifiable representative.
+More precisely, for every parameter $\theta \in \Theta$, there exists a parameter $\theta' \in \Theta$ such that $f(\bullet; \theta) = f(\bullet; \theta')$, and $\theta'$ is weakly identifiable. \end{conjecture} \begin{remark} The reason we need to consider $\theta'$ in Conjecture \ref{conj:main} is the following.
 A neuron in $V_i$ can be inactive when the corresponding column of $W_{i+1}$ vanishes, but the corresponding row of $W_i$ does not, or vice versa (and similarly for $b_i$).
 These parameters are not identifiable, and do not come from subnetworks, since the diagram in Definition \ref{def:submodel} fails to commute.
 However, one can construct a parameter $\theta'$ by zeroing out the non-vanishing row/column, without changing the function $f(\bullet; \theta)$, and obtaining a submodel.
 We provide an illustration of this in the appendix, Section \ref{ex:small}.

 \end{remark} This conjecture has been proven in several instances (here, all submodels are linearly embedded as in the construction above):